Canada’s Personal Information Protection and Electronic Documents Act

 - Newfoundland and Labrador– governed by the Personal Health Information Custodians in Newfoundland and Labrador Exemption Order.

 - Nova Scotia– governed by the Personal Health Information Act.

 Additionally, there are also exemptions to the exemptions stated above, as the following types of sectors and industries must follow PIPEDA regulations, regardless of which province in which said business or company may be located:

 - Private-sector organizations that handle personal information that crosses both national and provincial borders.

 - Federally-regulated organizations, including airlines and airports, banks, international and national transportation companies, offshore drilling operations, T.V. and radio broadcasters, and telecommunications companies.

 What does the PIPEDA amendment related to data breaches mean for data breach notifications rules within Canada?

-As of November 1, 2018, all Canadian and international businesses that fall under the jurisdiction of the PIPEDA must determine whether the loss or access of personal data or information can potentially cause “risk of significant harm to individuals” after experiencing a data breach.
+As of November 1, 2018, all Canadian and international businesses that fall under the jurisdiction of the PIPEDA must determine whether the loss of access to personal data or information can potentially cause a “risk of significant harm to individuals” after experiencing a data breach.
 Under these new amendments, organizations must engage in the following actions in order to maintain PIPEDA compliance in regards to data breaches: